Coronavirus: Full list of containment zones in Delhi

 Under this some lanes or neighbourhoods as declared as containment zones even if it has one case.

-The MHA in its advisory said that the relaxations post April 20, will however not apply to the containment zones.
+The MHA in its advisory said that the relaxations post-April 20, will however not apply to the containment zones.

 Here is a look at the full list of containment zones in Delhi: